EmaSuriano/portfolio/README.md

 - [x] Moving from Home to Blog or Articles is broken, but when entering directly it works.
 - [x] Add transparency to Icon
 - [x] Properly style Subscribe box.
+- [ ] The application has been deployed but for some reason when I open the link it throws an error of resources not loaded ...

 ## Articles ported